ricmac/Cybercultural/src/pages/about.md

 I was the founder and Editor-in-Chief of [ReadWriteWeb](https://ricmac.org/career-archive/readwriteweb/) (RWW) from 2003-2012.
 RWW was ranked among the top 10 blogs in the world, according to Technorati.
 It was syndicated by The New York Times and eventually acquired by SAY Media.

-I also authored [Web Development History](https://webdevelopmenthistory.com/) (2020-21), a blog that chronicled the early years of the web from a developer perspective.
+I also authored **Web Development History** (2020-21), a blog that chronicled the early years of the web from a developer perspective.
+That site's content has since been [migrated to Cybercultural](/dotcom/).

 ## Testimonials